jwoodcock/OhMyEmma/README.md

-Additionally, to properly use this library it is best to read and understand the documentation for how filters, arrays and other parameters should be structure as this library is not intended to validate the data structures provided to it.
+Additionally, to properly use this library it is best to read and understand the documentation for how filters, arrays and other parameters should be structured as this library is not intended to validate the data structures provided to it.

 With that, we give you OhMyEmma

 ## Installing ##

-You have two options for using this library, first download and move to your desired location and second USE COMPOSER.
+You have two options for using this library, clone this repo then move it to your desired location and second USE COMPOSER.
 So, USE COMPOSER. ;-)

 <code>